+In 2010, Ohio State claimed one of its most successful seasons in program history.
+The Buckeyes finished 17-5-2 on their way to a Big Ten regular season championship and an appearance in their first-ever NCAA College Cup (Final Four).
 Under the tutelage of Miller, Cassie Dickerson was named the 2010 Big Ten Defensive Player of the Year.
 The Buckeyes won three major conference awards that season as Paige Maxwell was voted the Offensive Player of the Year and head coach Lori Walker was selected as the Coach of the Year.

-This past fall, Ohio State advanced to its second consecutive Sweet 16 with wins over Tennessee and Milwaukee in the first two rounds.
+In 2012, Ohio State advanced to its second consecutive Sweet 16 with wins over Tennessee and Milwaukee in the first two rounds.
 The 2011 season marked the final year for a nine-member Scarlet and Gray senior class that compiled a school-record 51 victories.